(Published August 2014 updated November 1, 2020)

-Savusavu, Fiji has been the most beautiful, breathtaking location I’ve seen during my 39 month trip around the world.
+Savusavu, Fiji has been about the most beautiful, breathtaking location I’ve seen during my 10 year trip around the world.

 The beaches?
 Stunning.
 The mountain views?
 Majestic.